 We pride ourselves in providing ethical, research-based patient education as well as prescription treatments such as topical applications, oral medications and supplements as well as low level laser therapy.
-We also utilize platelet rich plasma (PRP) which involves injecting part of your own blood products which contains numerous hair growth factors.

 Following are some tests that will be performed in order to establish your hair loss diagnosis.